MyCryptoHQ/knowledge-base-content/how-to/getting-started/how-to-buy-ether-with-usd.md

    - Your password
    - Your private key

 The private key is like a password, but way more intense.
 Plus, it's a password that is protected by another password.
-In MyCrypto, this private key is in the form of a keystore file or a mnemonic phrase.
+In MyCrypto, this private key is in the form of a keystore file or a Secret Recovery Phrase.
 You need to make a backup of this in case anything happens to your computer.

 ## Alternative steps 1-5: